-The agency will identify the nurse who will serve as your preceptor.
-The preceptor is an experienced nurse who has a desire to function as a preceptor.
+The clinical agency where you are assigned will identify the nurse who will serve as your preceptor.
+The preceptor is an experienced nurse who wants to be a preceptor.
 Preceptors volunteer to function in this role.
-Most of the clinical agencies are recruiting nurses and hope to attract you to stay with them as a full time employee, making your experience with them very important.
+Most of the clinical agencies are recruiting nurses and hope to attract you to stay with them as a full-time employee, so your experience with them is very important.

 Am I required to accept employment in the facility where I do my preceptorship?

-You may work only when your preceptor is working.
-You do not have to work everyday that they are working.
+You may work only when your preceptor is working, but you do not have to work every day they are working.
 You may not use a substitute preceptor.
-For example: Your preceptor is working on Monday—your daughter has a special program at school and you do not want to miss it.
-Simply do not schedule yourself to work and make sure your preceptor and faculty supervisor is aware that you are not working on that day.
+For example, your preceptor is working on Monday—your child has a special program at school, and you do not want to miss it.
+Simply do not schedule yourself to work and make sure your preceptor and faculty supervisor are aware that you are not working on that day.

 The shifts are 12 hours.
 You must begin and end the entire shift just like the regular staff.
 You may not start at 8:30 because you must car pool kids at 7:30, nor can you leave at 2:30 to pick them up.
-This will be harder for some more than others but with careful planning is generally accomplished without too many hardships.
-Remember this is only for 160 hours-not a lifetime.
-Vacations and out-of-town trips should be avoided during this six week period.
+This will be harder for some people, but with careful planning, it can generally be accomplished without too many hardships.
+Remember this is only for 160 hours—not a lifetime.
+Vacations and out-of-town trips should be avoided during the six-week clinical period.